The Amazing Adventures of Kavalier & Clay: Plot

 Parallel to Joe's experiences leading up to the United States' entrance into the war, Tracy is cast as the Escapist for a film adaptation.
 The weekend before Sammy and Tracy are scheduled to leave for Hollywood they attend a private gathering of gay men at a friend's beach house on the Jersey shore, which is raided by the local police.
 During the raid, all the men at the party are arrested – except for Sammy and another man, who manage to hide under the dinner table.
 However, the off-duty FBI agents conduct a final sweep, find them both, and sexually abuse them.
 This leads Sammy to end his relationship with Tracy out of fear of homophobic persecution and Tracy moves to Los Angeles by himself.

 Upon returning to New York, Joe avoids Rosa and Sammy, who have married and are raising Tommy, Joe's son, who was born after he left for the war.
 Tommy, unaware of his father's true identity, encounters Joe and begins to secretly take private magic lessons from him in the Empire State Building.
 This leads to a gradual reunion with Sammy and Rosa, who welcome Joe back into their lives.
 However, peace is disrupted when Sammy's homosexuality is publicly exposed during a Senate investigation into comic books.
 Despite Joe's attempts to rebuild their family (and his purchase of Empire Comics), Sammy decides to leave for Los Angeles to start a new life as a television writer, leaving Joe, Rosa, and Tommy to navigate their complex relationship.

 Inspiration

 Many events in the novel are based on the lives of actual comic-book creators, including Jack Kirby (to whom the book is dedicated in the afterword), Bob Kane, Stan Lee, Jerry Siegel, Joe Shuster, Joe Simon, Will Eisner and Jim Steranko.
 Other historical figures play minor roles, including Salvador Dalí, Al Smith, Orson Welles and Fredric Wertham.
 The novel's period roughly mirrors that of the Golden Age of Comics itself, starting from shortly after the debut of Superman and concluding with the Kefauver Senate hearings, two events often described as marking the beginning and end of the era.

-Cultural references

-In the novel, one of the early comics' covers has a painting of The Escapist punching Adolf Hitler in the jaw (on some editions of the book itself, this is also the cover art).
-This is a reference to the real-life comic book series Captain America Comics, which showed the protagonist punching Hitler on the cover of its first issue, published a year before the attack on Pearl Harbor in December 1941.

-Josef "Joe" Kavalier is referred to in the 2006 novel The Chinatown Death Cloud Peril by Paul Malmont.
-The novel describes the friendship and rivalry among pulp writers of the 1930s; it also includes Lester Dent, Walter B. Gibson, and L. Ron Hubbard.
+In the novel, the cover of the Escapist's debut issue shows him punching Adolf Hitler, mirroring the real-life comic book series Captain America Comics.